BradyW167/JTT/README.md

 How to Play
 - Checkbox to decide who goes first
-- Hit the start button
+- Hit the play button
-- Enter a number in the input box at the bottom and hit enter
+- Type a number in the input box in the bottom middle
+- Hit the enter button to make your move
-- Three tacs in any line is a win
+- Three tacs selected across any black line is a win
+- Hit reset in bottom right to start a new game